xebialabs/integration-server-gradle-plugin/README.md

 }
 ```

-Tasks:
+#### Tasks

-* `startIntegrationServer` - starts integration server with provided configuration and database
+* `startIntegrationServer` - starts an integration server with a provided configuration and a database
-* `shutdownIntegrationServer` - stops database server, also stops the database
+* `shutdownIntegrationServer` - stops a database server and also stop a database
-* `ImportDbUnitDataTask` - imports data files into the database
+* `ImportDbUnitDataTask` - imports data files into a database
 * `dockerComposeDatabaseStart` - starts containers required by the server
 * `dockerComposeDatabaseStop` - stops containers required by the server
-* `prepareDatabase` - copies configuration files for selected database the project
+* `prepareDatabase` - copies configuration files for the selected database

-Flags:
+#### Flags

 * `-Pdatabase` - sets a database to launch, options: `db2`, `derby-inmemory`, `derby-network`, `mssql`, `mysql`, `mysql-8`, `oracle-xe-11g`, `postgres`
-* `-PserverHttpPort` - provides an http port, overrides configuration option
+* `-PserverHttpPort` - provides an http port, overrides a configuration option
 * `-PderbyPort` - provides Derby port if Derby database is used
-* `-PserverDebugPort` - provides server debug port for remote debugging
+* `-PserverDebugPort` - provides a server debug port for remote debugging
-* `-PlogSql` - enables printing of SQL queries, executed by the server
+* `-PlogSql` - enables printing of SQL queries executed by the server

 ## Limitations

 * `db2`, `mssql`, `mysql`, `mysql-8`, `oracle-xe-11g`, `postgres` are started in a docker container
-* `derby-inmemory`, `derby-network` are started as a java process on host machine
+* `derby-inmemory`, `derby-network` are started as a Java process on a host machine
 * Only  `mysql`, `mysql-8`, `postgres` can be started at the moment with the integration server
-* `db2`, `mssql`, `oracle-xe-11g` require building an image at the moment and cannot be started by integration server (TODO)
+* `db2`, `mssql`, `oracle-xe-11g` require building an image at the moment and cannot be started by the integration server
-* `postgres` database is the only database that fully supports data import (TODO)
+* `postgres` is the only database which fully support data import
 * `derby-inmemory`, `derby-network` do not support DbUnit data import, as these databases are not supported, use old data export format

+## Development

+Jenkins Job to run the build: https://jenkins-ng.xebialabs.com/jenkinsng/job/Gradle%20Plugins/job/integration-server-gradle-plugin/

+Jenkins Job to release a new version: https://jenkins-ng.xebialabs.com/jenkinsng/job/Gradle%20Plugins/job/Release/job/Release%20integration-server-gradle-plugin/